lineality/Online_Voting_Using_One_Time_Pads/README.md

 (Note on Steps 5 and 6: possibly the validity of the ballot could or should be checked during both steps)

-Step 7: (Complete the Ballot, Mark Votes) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices), (details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)
+Step 7: (Complete the Ballot, Mark Votes) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices).
+(Details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

 Step 8: (Digitize the Completed Ballot)
 The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).